Apricot Cherry Slab Pie

 - Roll the remaining dough into a 16 x 11 inch rectangle; place over fruit.
 Bring bottom pastry up and over top pastry.
 Seal edges with the tines of a fork.
 Prick top pastry over entire surface with the tines of the fork.

-- Bake about 40 to 50 minutes or until golden brown.
+- Bake about 45 to 50 minutes or until golden brown.
 Cool in pan on a wire rack.
-Serve warm or cool.
 Drizzle with glaze.
-Makes about 24 2x3 inch bars.
+Makes about 24 2×3 inch bars.

-- Vanilla Glaze: In a small bowl combine powdered sugar, vanilla and enough milk to make it drizzly.
+- In a small bowl combine powdered sugar, almond and vanilla extracts and enough milk to make a drizzly glaze.

 This slab pie looks delicious!